andymeneely/squib/docs/guides/getting-started/part_2_iconography.rst

   <code data-gist-id="d2bb2eb028b27cf1dace"
         data-gist-file="_part2_01_factions_00.png"></code>

-Looks great!
-Code is in Ruby, styles are in YML, and data is in CSV.
-Everything is where it should be.

 **BUT!** There's a very important software design principle we're violating here.
 It's called DRY: Don't Repeat Yourself.
 In making the above layout file, I hit copy and paste.
 What happens later when we change our mind and want to move the faction icon!?!?
 We have to change TWO numbers.
 Blech.

 There's a better way: ``extends``